mdfarid/Tableau_project/README.md

 # Tableau_project

-Teckstack will be on : Python, Javascript, SQL , MySQL , Hadoop , Kafka and confluence
+Teckstack will be on : Python, Json , Tableau API , TableauServerClient , Shell, Autosys , JIL

 This repository is to show developers on the end to end development <br>
 1 ) This will enable developers to fetch data from CLOUD AWS and store in real time streaming in datahouse<br>